 A Gathering of Healing and Support for Suicide Loss Survivors

-Join our Annual Memorial to honor loved ones lost to suicide.
-At this open event, loss survivors and other members of the Samaritans community come together to connect, find support, and share memories.
+Our 2024 Annual Memorial was held on Sunday, January 28, 2024 at Arlington Street Church in Boston.
+At this open event, loss survivors and other members of the Samaritans community come together to connect, find support, and honor loved ones lost to suicide.

 In Person and Virtual

 You can join this event either in person or virtually.
 Virtual participants can watch a livestream of the formal program from 3:00 pm to 4:00 pm ET.
-If you register to attend virtually, you will receive an email with the link to join virtually in January 2024.
+If you register to attend virtually, you will receive an email with the link to join virtually a few days before the event.

 Virtual Memorial Wall